CoolPluginsTeam/form-masks-for-elementor/readme.txt

 🚀 **[More Plugins by Cool Plugins](https://coolplugins.net/products/?utm_source=fim_plugin&utm_medium=readme&utm_campaign=all-plugins&utm_content=more-plugins)**

 **DISCLAIMER:** This plugin is not affiliated with or developed by the official Elementor team.
 Some of the links in this content may be affiliate links, meaning we may earn a commission at no extra cost to you if you make a purchase through these links.
-This plugin uses the advanced [Inputmask JavaScript library by Robin Herbots](https://github.com/RobinHerbots/Inputmask) for input field masking.

 — —————————————- —
 **Get [Cool FormKit for Elementor](https://coolplugins.net/product/conditional-fields-for-elementor-form/?utm_source=fim_plugin&utm_medium=readme&utm_campaign=get-pro-cfk&utm_content=footer)**